alexsteininfo/TreeStatistics.jl/README.md

 To run a simulation an input must be created.
 Different input types correspond to different simulations (see `?SimulationInput` for options).
-Keyword arguments for each input type and default values can be found in the docs for each input type, e.g. see `?BranchingInput` or `MultilevelBranchingMoranInput`.
+Keyword arguments for each input type and default values can be found in the docs for each input type, e.g. see `?BranchingInput` or `?MultilevelInput`.

 By default selection is neutral (i.e. all cells have the same fitness).
 Other selection regimes can be specified by passing an explicit `selection::AbstractSelection` argument to `runsimulation`.
 This can be of type `NeutralSelection` (default), `SelectionPredefined` or `SelectionDistribution`.
+- `SelectionPredefined` allows you to define (approximate) times and fitnesses for new mutations
+- `SelectionDistribution` allows you to define a probability for fit mutations to occur allong with a fitness distribution.

+Note that simulations with selection may need further testing.

 ## Examples